 Migraines can originate or be a side effect of a wide variety of medical conditions.
 So in order to overcome your migraine, treating the underlying symptom takes priority.
 The large list of potential causes requires an equally exhaustive range of medications to counter it.

 The most common class of medication being used to treat migraines is Triptans.
 First introduced in 1991, this medication effectively counters the migraine symptoms.
 However, note that stopping this medication can cause rebound headaches.

 The next class of medicinal remedies is known as Beta-blockers.
 The primary purpose of beta blockers is regulating increased blood pressure.
 In addition, the effect it has on blood vessels makes it an effective remedy for migraines.

 In some cases, anti-seizure medications prove to be the only form of relief when all else fails.
 It reduces the recurrence of migraines by as much as 50%, but it also has its fair share of side effects that include prolonged drowsiness and confusion.

 The information discussed here is to allow you to make better decisions, and not a replacement for consulting your primary healthcare physician.
 Migraines is an illness of the mind, so refrain from self medicating as the result may not be what you’re searching for.
-If you are not able to see your GP then you can consult with a doctor online.
-You can check with Private Doctor Direct if they can issue you with an emergency prescription until you can see your GP.
+If you are not able to see your GP then you can consult with a doctor online but the initial diagnosis will need to be done face to face.